What is the difference between physical and chemical changes?

 - The change of the water (The matter) from one state to another state (ice cycle).

-- When any solid matter melts as the wax, the chocolate, and the ice.
+- When any solid matter melts as wax, chocolate, or ice.

 - When you dissolve the table salt or the sugar in the water.

-- When you cut the paper into small pieces and when you make paper recycle.
+- When you cut the paper into small pieces, and when you recycle paper.

 - The malleability, the ductility, and the bending of the elements.